HTP Motorsport feels comfortable in both sprint and endurance racing

 Success in the FIA GT and Blancpain GT Series

-The same year in the Blancpain GT Series Endurance Cup, HTP Motorsport won 2 out 5 races, including 24 Hours of Spa, running the Mercedes-Benz SLS AMG GT3.
+The same year in the Blancpain GT Endurance Series, HTP Motorsport won 2 out 5 races, including 24 Hours of Spa, running the Mercedes-Benz SLS AMG GT3.
 Maximilian Buhk also won Drivers’ championship, with the help of Maximilian Gotz and Bernd Schneider.

 Buhk and Gotz narrowly missed the overall Blancpain GT Series title in 2014.
-They won three races and led the team to the 2nd place in the overall classification.
-The same position HTP Motorsport won in both Endurance and Sprint Cup but in the Sprint Cup, Gotz and Buhk were 1st and 2nd respectively.
+They won three races and led the HTP Motorsport to the 2nd place in the overall classification.
+The same position HTP Motorsport won in both Endurance and Sprint Cup but in the Sprint, Gotz and Buhk were 1st and 2nd respectively.

 In 2015, HTP Motorsport again had a fine season in the Blancpain GT Series scoring a total of four victories before finishing 2nd in the overall standings, as well as in the Sprint Cup Teams’ championship.
 However, Maxi Buhk and Vincent Abril won the Sprint Cup Drivers’ championship title while Jules Szymkowiak was the winner of Silver Cup.